 The structure of the Greystone program is simple - combine the strength and flexibility of a four-year, fully-accredited university with a preparatory program that was specially designed by academy faculty, staff and alumni specifically intended to maximize the scholastic, athletic and leadership credentials of each candidate.
 Once the structure provided by the university and the preparatory school is in place, it is then up to the students to take advantage of the opportunities afforded to them.
 The key to the success of the Greystone program and the success of our candidates is a function of the staff, faculty, Board and volunteers who combine their experience and knowledge to oversee the individual success of each candidate thus ensuring the expected growth and results.

 The Greystone program was developed by David Bailey who was a prep school candidate, Midshipman at the Naval Academy, career Naval Officer and Naval Academy Faculty member before becoming the Executive Director of Greystone.
 His experience as a leader and as an educator enables Greystone to provide students with the kind of experience that is both meaningful and applicable to the challenges they face at the academies.
 Having had the experience as a prep school student and Midshipman affords him a unique perspective which is translated to the overall Greystone challenge – it is real!
-He is now the Chief Executive Officer and President of the Greystone Program.
-And as the CEO, he sets the vision for the rest of the Staff to emulate and oversees the daily operation of the program.
+He is now the Chief Executive Officer and Executive Director of the Greystone Program.
+And as the CEO and Executive Director, he sets the vision for the rest of the Staff to emulate and oversees the daily operation of the program.

 Captain Tom Vortmann is a retired Naval Officer who has experience in the military supply and logistics fields.
 His involvement in Desert Storm provides him with a “real world” perspective of leadership expectations.
 He received his commission from the Naval Reserve Officer Training Corps (NROTC) which is extremely helpful in the completion of the candidates ROTC back-up plans.
 Captain Vortmann is also responsible for the Greystone Public Relations as well as our Marketing and Advertising programs.